Understanding 3.5% and its Applications: A practical guide

 -

 Investment Returns: An investment portfolio might yield a return of 3.5% in a given year.
 This represents the growth of the investment relative to its initial value.
-However, it's important to consider that investment returns can fluctuate, and past performance doesn't guarantee future results.
+Even so, you'll want to consider that investment returns can fluctuate, and past performance doesn't guarantee future results.

 -